hpi-swa-lab/qinoq/.github/pull_request_template.md

 #### Selection of sequences

 - [ ] an unselected (default) sequence can be selected by clicking on it
+- [ ] the selected sequence can be moved by one scroll unit with the left/right arrows and by 10 scroll units when holding shift simultaneously
 - [ ] when clicking another sequence, the first sequence is no longer selected, but the second one is
 - [ ] when selecting a sequence with the `Alt` key pressed, the previous selection is not removed
 - [ ] when clicking while pressing `Alt` on a selected sequence, the sequence is deselected